We may earn money or other compensation from the companies or products mentioned in this post.

 This daytime Disneyland parade is typically shown daily every afternoon at Disneyland and sometimes in the evening hours.
 The sun is shining and the music is rockin’ during this upbeat performance with Mickey and friends, plus Disney princesses and familiar iconic characters.

 You can usually grab any seat you’d like an hour before the parade.
 Less popular spots can even be found up to 15 minutes before the parade during slower park days.
 I recommend grabbing a seat on the shady side between the top two stars on our seating guide below which is basically somewhere along the parade route in between Sleeping Beauty Castle and “it’s a small world”.
+Read about getting a reserved space with a meal here.

 Mickey’s Rainy Day Cavalcade Parade